As Crypto prices plummet, our survey shows that 60% of UK investors used borrowed funds to buy their coins

 Solana - down 45.98%

 There are many examples of those who have made their fortunes in the market, such as Ethereum’s creator, Vitalik Buterin, and Coinbase founder, Brian Armstrong, who became billionaires due to the exponential growth in the cryptocurrency industry in the last couple of years.

 But worryingly Cryptocurrency success stories can make many people, particularly teenagers and young adults, want to jump on the band wagon and make their own fortunes.
 However, these success stories can fail to highlight how much of a risk cryptocurrencies are as an investment product.

 The difference if you invested in the largest cryptos, Bitcoin and Ethereum, years or months ago

 If you invested Bitcoin in February 2011 or Ethereum in 2016 when they were worth just $1, then you would be laughing now.
-But if you invested in Bitcoin or Ethereum in the last month you would have lost around half of your investment if you sold now.
+But if you invested in Bitcoin or Ethereum in the last few weeks you would have lost around a third of your investment if you sold now.